PermafrostDiscoveryGateway/viz-info/01_workflow-overview.md

 ## Input formats

-Currently our visualization pipeline is designed to take vector files as input, such as shapefiles, GeoPackages, or GeoJSON files.
+Currently, our visualization pipeline is designed to take vector files as input, such as shapefiles, GeoPackages, or GeoJSON files.
 With a little work, we can extend it to also take raster files (geoTIFF) as input.
+With the (v1.0.0 release)[[https://github.com/PermafrostDiscoveryGateway/viz-workflow/releases/tag/1.0.0], we introduced support for defining custom TileMatrixSets (TMS) beyond those already included in morecantile.
+You can find the list of supported grids and a guide on creating custom grids in the [morecantile documentation](https://developmentseed.org/morecantile/usage/#list-supported-grids).

+With the (1.0.0) release we added support for custom TMS that is not already in morecantile (list availibel starndart one is here).
+See the example of running workflow with custom TMS here

 ## Output formats